-Come take my savings poll to see what the average personal finance enthusiast saves a year.
-To clarify “savings rate,” a 20% gross income savings rate on $100,000 = $20,000 in the bank for simplicity’s sake.
 The reality is that you are saving more than 20% if you calculate your after tax income since $100,000 gross is really only around $80,000 net of taxes.
 Hence, a 20% gross savings rate is equivalent to a ~25% after-tax savings rate ($20,000/$80,000).
 I’ve added an after-tax savings poll to be thorough.

 A high saving rate is fundamental for achieving financial freedom.
 However, your savings must be invested to beat inflation and produce passive income.
 Inflation is high now, which means we need to invest in real estate, which benefits tremendously from inflation.

 In 2016, I started diversifying into heartland real estate to take advantage of lower valuations and higher cap rates.
 I did so by investing $810,000 with real estate crowdfunding platforms.
 With interest rates down, the value of cash flow is up.
 Further, the pandemic has made working from home more common.

 Take a look at my two favorite real estate crowdfunding platforms.
 Both are free to sign up and explore.